1984 Winter Olympics: Fallout

 The Olympic Games had a positive impact on Sarajevo.
 The expansion of the airport, the renovation of the main train and bus stations and the expansion of the number of hotels, restaurants and parks increased the quality of life in the city.
 The Olympic Village became a residential area and new sports venues accelerated the development of winter sports in Yugoslavia.
-After the Games, the Sarajevo track hosted several events of the Bobsleigh World Cup.
+After the Games, the Sarajevo bobsleigh track hosted several events of the Bobsleigh World Cup.

 The war in Bosnia and Herzegovina and the siege of Sarajevo, not foreseen at the time of the Games, lasted from 1992 to 1995.
 The conflict left tens of thousands of victims and severely damaged Sarajevo and Olympic venues.
 The Koševo stadium was renovated in 1998, the Zetra hall was rebuilt in 1999 with the support of the IOC and the alpine ski resorts are again in operation.
 However, the bobsleigh runs and the ski jumping hills are abandoned due to the risk of accidents with landmines and remains of weapons.